dansand/ResChapter/content/numpy.md

 #The final flourish

-Before we put together our analysis, remember that our `data` array contains the daily closing price for the Nasdaq Composite Index.
-We are interested in the overall frequency with which today's closing price _change_ follows yesterday's.
+Before we put together our analysis, recall that our `data` array contains the daily closing price for the Nasdaq Composite Index, and that we are interested in the overall frequency with which today's closing price _change_ follows yesterday's.

-The following line code combines all the Pyton/Numpy skills we have developed.
+The following line code combines all the Python/Numpy skills we have developed.
 Running this code will return a Numpy array which will have one of two values: `True` if one day's price (`data[1:]`) is greater than the previous day's price `data[:-1]`; otherwise `False`.
 These True and False values are assigned to the new array which we have called `follow`.

 ```python
 follow = data[:-1] < data[1:]
 ```

 Think about this for a bit.
 If the Nasdaq price goes up two days in a row, the corresponding values in `follow` will be [...,`True`, `True`,...].
-If the price went down for any two consecutuve days, the values would be [...,`False`, `False,...].
+If the price went down for any two consecutuve days, the values would be [...,`False`, `False`,...].

-Finally, we want to assess how often either these consective True or Falsevalues appear.
+Finally, we want to assess how often either these consective True or False values appear.
 To do that we will run the following code.
 This uses one new piece of systax: in Python `==` means 'is equal to to'.

 ```python
 seq = follow[:-1] == follow[1:]
 ```

 To reiterate, `seq` will contaian return `True ` if Yesterday's price _change_ was the same as _today's_ price change, otherwise return `False`.
-Once again these values are assigned to a new variable, called `seq
+Once again these values are assigned to a new variable, called `seq`.

 ## Challenge